Android-for-Python/Camera4Kivy/README.md

     def stop_capture_video(self):         # Android only
 ```

-Video capture is only available on Android.
+Video capture is only available on Android or with the OpenCV camera provider.
+Capturing audio with video is only available on Android.

 Captures are never mirrored, except a screenshot capture if the Preview is mirrored.
 Capture resolution is discussed [here](https://github.com/Android-for-Python/Camera4Kivy#capture-resolution).